 - we have your specific or, where necessary, explicit consent to do so.

 For the purposes referred to in this privacy notice and relying on the bases for processing as set out above, we may share your personal data with certain third parties.
 We may disclose limited personal data to a variety of recipients including:

 - to our partner organisations (including your previous or current institutions of study) where necessary for the assessment of your application or administration of your award, and afterwards where we seek to keep in touch with you or keep track of your career as an alumnus or scholar;

 - third party reviewers and experts nominated by you (or selected by us) for peer review purposes;

 - our employees, agents and contractors where there is a legitimate reason for their receiving the information, including third parties where we have engaged them to process data on our behalf as part of administering the award application process;

 - when the Foundation is legally required to do so (by a court, government body, law enforcement agency or other authority of competent jurisdiction), for example by the Charity Commission.

 International data transfers

 As a matter of course, since the Foundation’s grant-making activities are UK based and grants are primarily available to charities in the UK, we do not transfer your personal data outside of the European Economic Area.
-We may, however, transfer your personal data around the world on an ad hoc basis, for example where this is necessary for interaction with you, and you are located outside of the EEA.
-In such circumstances, we will consider whether any additional measures are required in order to give adequate protection for the information when it is transferred outside of the EEA.
+We may, however, transfer your personal data around the world on an ad hoc basis, for example where this is necessary for interaction with you, and you are located outside of the EEA, or for the purposes of peer review.
+In such circumstances, we will consider whether any additional measures are required in order to give adequate protection for the information, such as the redaction of personal data when it is transferred outside of the EEA.